open-ephys-plugins/matlab-interface/README.md

 ![matlab-interface-screenshot](Resources/matlab-interface.png)

 Streams one channel of continuous data from the Open Ephys GUI to a live Matlab session.
-A Matlab API  allows seamless processing of the incoming data in real-time.
+A Matlab API  allows seamless processing of the incoming data in real time.

 ## Installation